 LKS: Yeah.
 Make friends with people you think are geniuses and do it together.

-"You Can Create a World" is the first installment of our new interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects of indie lit.
+"You Can Create a World" is the first installment in our new interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects of indie lit.
+Read more Indie Lit conversations here.